-Reviewed and approved with revisions - August 18, 2020 Reviewed and approved with revisions -- May 3, 2022
+Reviewed and approved with revisions - August 18, 2020 Reviewed and approved with revisions -- May 3, 2022 Reviewed and approved with revisions - August 20, 2024

 Student Responsibilities Regarding University and SoN Regulations

 Students are responsible for knowing and complying with the various regulations of the University and the School of Nursing.
 They are also responsible for familiarizing and updating themselves about information contained in each nursing course/clinical/lab syllabus, supplement, and schedule.
 It is the student's responsibility to be informed of general and special notices including examination schedules.
 Students are responsible for making arrangements for the completion of all work including makeup examinations and requirements for removal of an incomplete grade.